Watching

 Guadeloupe is a territory of the French Antilles with an archipelago.
 It has about 400.000 inhabitants spread over 32 municipalities and over 1.628 km².
 The island is divided into 2 main areas: Grande-Terre and Basse-Terre and is accompanied by an archipelago comprising Les Saintes, Marie-Galante and La Désirade.

-It is the island of the West Indies the most affected by cyclones.
-Cyclones in Guadeloupe are 15 systems that affected it directly and 11 others that passed within 30 km.
-It is to be compared to the 7 passed directly on Martinique.
+It is the island in the West Indies most affected by cyclones.
+The cyclones in Guadeloupe included 14 systems which directly affected it and 9 others which passed within 30 km.
+This is similar to the 8 passed near Martinique.

-Of the 15 cyclones whose center directly affected Guadeloupe, there are 11 tropical storms, 1 category 2 hurricane, 2 major category 3 hurricanes and 1 major category 4 hurricane.
-Of the 11 past within 30 km, there are there were 9 tropical (or downgraded) storms, 1 Cat hurricane.
-1 and 1 major hurricane of Cat.
-5 (Maria in 2017).
+Of the 14 cyclones whose center directly affected Guadeloupe, there were 10 tropical storms, 2 major category 3 hurricanes and 2 major category 4 hurricanes.
+Of the 9 passing within 30 km, there were 4 tropical storms (or downgraded), 2 Cat hurricanes.
+1, 1 Category 2 hurricane and 2 Cat major hurricanes.
+4 (including Maria in 2017).

 The 60's we saw a succession of 2 cyclones in Guadeloupe: 2 hurricanes of category 3 in quick succession: Cleo in 1964 and Inez in 1966.